owlbarn/tutorial/book/regression/README.md

 We can now apply the new update procedure in gradient descent code, with a polynomial model with 4th order.

 Currently not all the regression methods support regularisation.
 But we can implement one easily.
-For the polynomial regression, we can implement this way:
+For the polynomial regression, we can implement it this way:

 ```ocaml
 open Optimise.D